 - Blog post: The Perfectionist’s Guide To Stopping Procrastination

 I hope this helps!
-And if you have any questions, please let me know in the comments.
+And if you have any questions, email me at firstname.lastname@example.org.